What was the aim of this review?

 Adding non-pyrethroid-like IRS in communities using ITNs gave mixed results, with some trials detecting substantial effects but one trial detecting no effect.
 Overall, the results from the four included trials found that there may be a reduction in malaria parasite prevalence and anaemia prevalence (low-certainty evidence).
 We do not know if there is an impact on the malaria incidence or on the number of infected bites received per person per year (very low-certainty evidence).

 When adding pyrethroid-like IRS in communities using ITNs, the data from three trials indicate there is probably no effect on malaria incidence or parasite prevalence (moderate-certainty evidence), and there may be little or no effect on the prevalence of anaemia.
 Data on the number of infected bites received per person per year were too limited to draw a conclusion (very low-certainty evidence).

 How up to date is the review?

 We searched for relevant trials up to 18 March 2019.

 To summarize the effect on malaria of additionally implementing IRS, using non-pyrethroid-like or pyrethroid-like insecticides, in communities currently using ITNs.

 Cluster-randomized controlled trials (cRCTs), interrupted time series (ITS), or controlled before-and-after studies (CBAs) comparing IRS plus ITNs with ITNs alone.
 We included studies with at least 50% ITN ownership (defined as the proportion of households owning one or more ITN) in both study arms.

 Two review authors independently assessed trials for eligibility, analyzed risk of bias, and extracted data.
 We used risk ratio (RR) and 95% confidence intervals (CI).
-We stratified by type of insecticide: ‘non-pyrethroid-like', as this could improve malaria control better than adding IRS insecticides that have the same way of working as the insecticide on ITNs (‘pyrethroid-like').
+We stratified by type of insecticide, ‘pyrethroid-like’ and ‘non-pyrethroid-like’; the latter could improve malaria control better than adding IRS insecticides that have the same way of working as the insecticide on ITNs (‘pyrethroid-like').
 We used subgroup analysis of ITN usage in the trials to explore heterogeneity.
 We assessed the certainty of evidence using the GRADE approach.